 You'll only get financial awards once per action (for example you'll only get a bonus for CASS switching once, or once per friend you invite).
 You might have to pay income tax on money you get as part of these rewards.
 Contact HMRC if you're unsure.

 Please keep your phone, card and PIN safe at all times.
 If we find any security issues affecting your account, we'll contact you as soon as possible in the most secure way, using one of our usual channels.

 If you lose your card or see transactions in the app that look wrong, you must freeze your card and tell us as soon as possible.
 If you don't let us know within 13 months from the date the money leaves your account you might not be able to get the money back.

 If someone pays money into your account by mistake you give us permission to return it.

 If you've used your card to make a payment which didn't specify the exact amount (for example when hiring a car), and the final amount is higher than you could reasonably have expected, we'll give you a refund.
 You'll need to tell us within 8 weeks of the transaction, and give us any information we reasonably ask for to investigate.

 Errors with Direct Debits are covered by the Direct Debit guarantee scheme.

+Once this agreement has started it won't end until you or we end it.
 You can cancel your account within the first 14 days of opening it, or close it at any other time.
-If you’d like to, please get in touch with us.
+If you'd like to, please get in touch with us.
 You'll need to repay any money you owe us before we can close your account.
 Once we've closed it, your card won't work and you won't be able to access your account.